boldbi/bold-bi-docs/docs/working-with-data-sources/working-with-bold-etl/working-with-projects.md

 # Working with Projects:

-This section explains how to create a new project and import data into the destination connector.
+This section provides detailed instructions on the process of creating a new project and importing data into the designated connector.
+Prior to this, it is essential to properly configure the [Data Store](/working-with-data-sources/working-with-bold-etl/data-store/) in order to proceed with the subsequent steps.

 ## Steps for Creating New Project:

-Click Add Project in the left side panel.
-Enter the project name ('_' only allowed) and click the tick icon.
+To add a new project, navigate to the left side panel and click on the "Add Project" button

 ![Add Project](/static/assets/working-with-etl/images/etl_add_project.png)

+> **Note:** Project name using only alphanumeric characters and click on the ``tick`` icon to confirm and save the project details.

-Enter the project name (only '_' allowed) and click the tick icon.
-Then click on the project name.
+Please input the designated project title and proceed by selecting the confirm icon.
+Subsequently, select the project name to proceed with further actions.

 ![Tick](/static/assets/working-with-etl/images/etl_project_name.png)

-It will take you to the **Load** page to configure the source and destination connector settings.
+You will be directed to the Load page where you can configure the settings for the source connector.

 ![Source](/static/assets/working-with-etl/images/etl_source.png)

 ## Load:

-We can configure the details of the source data source connector in a **YAML** file format.

-In the Connector list panel, the data source name is listed.
-Select the connector name and click on Add Template for sample configuration details.
-A sample template source configuration will be added.
-Multiple connectors can be added to a single project to move data into a destination database.
+The source data source connector can be configured in a **YAML** file format.
+The data source name is displayed in the Connector list panel, where the user can select the connector name and click on Add Template to access sample configuration details.
+Multiple connectors can be added to a project to transfer data to a destination database.

 ![SourcePage](/static/assets/working-with-etl/images/etl_addtemplate.png)